-To hide relationship labels on the canvas, click the 11 button on the tool bar and choose Hide well as hidden relationship labels, click the 11 button on the tool bar and choose Unhide All in the dropdown menu.
+To hide relationship labels on the canvas, click the full button on the tool bar and choose Hide

 Relationship Labels in the drop-down menu.
-To show the relationship labels again, click the M button on the tool bar and choose Show Relationship Labels in the drop-down menu.
-To show hidden nodes as
+To show the relationship labels again, click the "button" on the tool bar and choose Show Relationship Labels in the drop-down menu.
+To show hidden nodes as well as hidden relationship labels, click the "button on the tool bar and choose Unhide All in the dropdown menu.